 Booking flights to Europe?
-With Omio, you can search, compare and book flights from more than 800 official travel partners and even find the fastest and cheapest option.
+With Omio, you can search, compare and book flights from more than 1000 official travel partners and even find the fastest and cheapest option.
 Whether you're flying in the UK or from the UK to Europe and beyond, you'll find the right ticket for you.
 Once you’ve arrived at your destination, you can continue your journey via trains and coaches, too!

-Flights from London, in particular, are some of the most popular, owing to the well-connected transport throughout the city and its six airports: London Heathrow, London Gatwick, London Stansted, London City, London Luton and London Southend.
+Flights from London, in particular, are some of the most popular, in the United Kingdom owing to the well-connected transport throughout the city and its six airports: London Heathrow, London Gatwick, London Stansted, London City, London Luton and London Southend.
 As London has lots of airports, it means you can often find the cheapest flights to Europe from the UK.
 Other large flight hubs are found in Manchester, Birmingham and Edinburgh.

 Thanks to Omio, getting around Europe and the United Kingdom by train, bus or flight has never been easier.

 Flights from the UK to Europe are usually direct and flight durations are generally short, especially when flying to destinations such as Spain, France and Italy.
 When looking for cheap flights from the UK to Europe, there are a few things to remember:

 With Omio, you can compare and book flights with ease, but here are some ways to make sure you grab the best deal when booking your trip.

-Ryanair: Priding themselves on Europe’s most popular airline, Ryanair has about 90 airline bases across the European continent, 9 of which are located in the UK.
+Ryanair: Priding themselves on Europe’s most popular (and cheapest) airline, Ryanair has about 90 airline bases across the European continent, nine of which are located in the UK.
 The low-cost airline operates in 33 countries and has a fleet of 360 737-800 aircrafts.

 Aer Lingus: Ireland’s state-owned airline offers domestic and international flights.
 In operation since 1936, the airline is famed for it’s friendly staff and quality service.
 Currently, Aer Lingus serves 13 UK airports such as Southampton, Leeds, Newquay to name a few.